gcarreno/UberPDF-Example/README.md

 This example will produce the PDF file `add-jpeg.pdf`.

+It needs the image file at `uber/3rdpartylibs/_testfiles/testfiles/jpg/uberdude-uberairshare-stage-board-01.jpg`.

 ### Split Document

 This example will produce the PDF file `split-document.pdf`.

+It needs the PDF file at `PDF_files/NASA_Solar_Dynamics_Observatory_PressKit.pdf`.

 ### Stamp Document

 This example will produce the PDF file `stamp-document.pdf`.

+It needs these PDF files at `PDF_files/DocumentToStamp.pdf` and `PDF_files/PlatypusStamp.pdf`.

 ## Project Build Modes